Having exhausted personal funds, credit cards, and small family loans, they recognized the need to find an outside lender for working capital.

 A local food grower realized the accounts receivable and inventory growth resulting from new accounts would exceed their current funding capacity and create liquidity problems in paying vendors.
-Having exhausted personal funds, credit cards and small personal loans, they recognized the need to find an outside lender for working capital.
+Having exhausted personal funds, credit cards and small family loans, they recognized the need to find an outside lender for working capital.

 The company has continued to thrive, taking on distribution of other growers’ produce to its chain grocery customers.
 The Business Development Company has facilitated that growth with successive increases to the line of credit limit – now $300,000.